Donor-advised funds: Simplify your giving strategy

 Students in a classroom.

-Learn about the basics and potential considerations of adding a DAF to your giving plan.
+Learn about the potential benefits and considerations of including a DAF in your giving plan.

-Are you looking for ways to streamline your approach to pursuing your philanthropic goals?
-Donor-advised funds, also known as DAFs, can offer a middle ground between participating in simple “checkbook charity” and starting your own foundation.
+Want to help make a bigger impact with your giving without the administrative hassle?
+Donor-advised funds, also known as DAFs, offer a middle ground between participating in simple “checkbook charity” and starting your own foundation.

 Donor-advised funds are often considered smaller and nimbler cousins of private foundations.
 They offer many of the benefits of foundations, including the ability to: